Calibrating redshift distributions at $z>2$ with Lyman-$\alpha$ forest cross-correlations

 \section{Acknowledgements}

-The authors would like to thank Jaime Ruiz-Zapatero for his help with the Gaussian Process model.
-QH and BJ acknowledge support by the ERC-selected UKRI Frontier Research Grant EP/Y03015X/1 and by STFC grant ST/W001721/1.
+The authors would like to thank Jaime Ruiz-Zapatero for his help with the Gaussian Process model. {The authors would like to thank the anonymous referee for their constructive and insightful comments that improved the quality of this paper.} QH and BJ acknowledge support by the ERC-selected UKRI Frontier Research Grant EP/Y03015X/1 and by STFC grant ST/W001721/1.
 WT acknowledges support from the United States Department of Energy, Office of High Energy Physics under Award Number DE-SC-0011726.
 W. d’A. acknowledges support from the MICINN projects PID2019-111317GB-C32, PID2022-141079NB-C32 as well as predoctoral program AGAUR-FI ajuts (2024 FI-1 00692) Joan Oró.
 LC and AFR acknowledge financial support from the Spanish Ministry of Science and Innovation (MICINN) through the Spanish State Research Agency, under Severo Ochoa Centres of Excellence Programme 2025-2029 (CEX2024001442-S), the European Union (ERC Consolidator Grant, COSMO-LYA, grant agreement 101044612), and the Spanish Ministry of Science and Innovation under the PGC2021-23012NB-C41 and PID2024-159420-C41 projects.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.